-I share an entry from my field notes about my conversations with a SCS family earlier this year:
+I share an entry from my field notes about my conversations with a BT20 family earlier this year:

 Hlengiwe vividly described the neighborhood violence at the time.
 When I asked her how she thought these conditions affected her pregnancy, she responded: “Yoh… (shakes head and looks forward).
 They inherited tear gas and tires and they were burning people.”
 She then continued to explain other stressors she faced during her pregnancy: her fear of gaining too much weight, being unable to work and save money for food and clothes for her newborn, and the stigma of single motherhood.